forcedotcom/LightningTestingService/README.md

 ## Lightning Testing Service Overview

-During the pilot program there are two ways you can use the Lightning Testing Service.
+There are two ways you can use the Lightning Testing Service.

  * If you just want to “kick the tires,” install the LTS unmanaged package.
 The package provides the test service app and an example test suite.
 It also includes example components that the test suite runs against.
 You run the test suite by accessing the URL for the LTS app in your org.
 Everyone should start with this package.